 Other Dental Ultrasonic Cleaner Models

-The Elmasonic EP60H mentioned above is offered in 9 tank sizes from .25 to 7.5 gallons is one of several options available for dental instrument cleaning.
+The Elmasonic EP60H mentioned above is one of a family available in 9 tank sizes from .25 to 7.5 gallons.

 Here are some others: